Long term boat licences

 How much does a long-term private boat licence cost?

-Your licence fee depends on the length and width (beam) of your boat, along with the length of time you want the licence for - three months, six months or 12 months.
+Your licence fee depends on the length and width (beam) of your boat, along with the length of time you want the licence for - three months (home moorings only), six months or 12 months.